jaydodge1975/win10-terminal-setup/README.md

 ## Hints and tips

   Touch is one command you **CAN NOT** use in PowerShell use **'NewItem'** instead

+## Get Bash on Windows 10

+This feature doesn’t work on the 32-bit version of Windows 10

+Make sure you windows is up to date.
+Install the Windows Subsystem for Linux. escalade powershell and run
+    Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

+or

+head to Control Panel > Programs > Turn Windows Features On Or Off.
+Enable the “Windows Subsystem for Linux” option in the list, and then click the “OK” button.

+Click “Restart now” when you’re prompted to restart your computer.
+The feature won’t work until you reboot.

+After your computer restarts, open the Microsoft Store from the Start menu, and search for “Linux” in the store.
+Click “Get the apps” under the “Linux on Windows?” banner.

+Note: Starting with the Fall Creators Update, you can no longer install Ubuntu by running the “bash” command.
+Instead, you have to install Ubuntu or another Linux distribution from the Store app.

 ## More Information

 Official oh-my-posh links